commercetools/commercetools-project-sync/README.md

        --syncProjectSyncCustomObjects   Sync custom objects that were created with project sync (this application).
-       --productQueryParameters         Pass your customized product fetch limit and a product predicate to filter product resources to sync in the JSON format.
+       --productQueryParameters         Pass your customized product fetch limit and a product projection predicate to filter
+                                        product resources to sync in the JSON format.
                                         Example: "{\"limit\": 100, \"where\": \"
                                         published=true\"}" could be used to fetch
                                         only published products to sync and limit